To help economy, bank proposes tax on working from home

 The bank noted that the global pandemic has turbocharged the shift to remote work, a trend that looks set to last for the long term with many workers expecting to spend at least a few days of their work week at home even after the pandemic ends.

 These workers benefit from more convenience and flexibility.
-They also save money directly because they don’t have to pay for commuting costs, takeout lunches, or buying and dry cleaning work clothes – but it means those businesses that have grown up to support officer workers won’t be able to recover and “the economic malaise will be extended,” the report said.
+They also save money directly because they don’t have to pay for commuting costs, takeout lunches, or buying and dry cleaning work clothes – but it means those businesses that have grown up to support office workers won’t be able to recover and “the economic malaise will be extended,” the report said.

 While it doesn’t make sense for the government to support, say, a downtown sandwich shop if it doesn’t have any more customers from nearby office towers, “it does make sense to support the mass of people who have been suddenly displaced by forces outside their control,” the bank said.
 “From a personal and economic point of view, it makes sense that these people should be given a helping hand.”